 When de Groot first introduced Moon Days, reactions were mixed.
 “There was some consternation.
 ‘Oh, we’re talking about this?’
 It’s not just men who don’t want to talk about it.
 Many women don’t want to talk about it either.”
 But after a year, her employees have embraced Moon Days as routine, like sick or vacation days.
 On average, female employees take 21.5 hours of Moon Day time in a year.
 Several male employees argued they needed Moon Days, too.
 “No, you don’t!” de Groot told them.
 “Then I explained to them about hormone cycles and how they affect women, and they became very quiet very quickly.”

-Sign up for the Reasons to be Cheerful newsletter.Could this well-intentioned initiative backfire by perpetuating stereotypes about menstruation-related mood swings, the basis of so many outdated jokes about women and PMS?
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Could this well-intentioned initiative backfire by perpetuating stereotypes about menstruation-related mood swings, the basis of so many outdated jokes about women and PMS?
 “I think it can be taken both ways,” de Groot answers.
 “Periods are actually the start of the creation of life.
 That is something to be celebrated, not something bad or dirty.
 We all wouldn’t be here if women didn’t have their periods.”
 Employees who need to take a Moon Day can simply (and discreetly, if they wish) inform their HR manager, no questions asked.
 “I sometimes talk about it openly, though, and [tell the office] that I am taking my Moon Day,” de Groot says.
 “It’s part of being a leader: Let me talk about it — how is this for you?”

 De Groot, who is Dutch and originally started the company in Berlin in 2015 before moving its headquarters to Venice, California, has noticed cultural differences, too.
 “We had some press in Europe but in the U.S., there are certain publications who don’t want to mention menstruation.”
 Now that the Moon Day policy has been in place for a year, she notices that it opens up conversations around the topic.
 “Women started to share about their periods, about PMS — that was really encouraging to see.
 Women can support each other.
 Even if you don’t talk about it, at least women shouldn’t feel ashamed of it.
 Not talking about it sometimes comes with shame, and there is really no reason for that.”